LeoSLegrand/LeoSLegrand/README.md

 # Léo Legrand

-🏫 Student in web and application development
+🏫 Student in web and software development

 🌐 Passionate about applications development, AI, computer graphics, and more...